ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 ## Technical specifications for HCX
 {: #hcx_considerations-specs}

+For information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).

 The following components are ordered and included in the HCX service.

 On-premises HCX instances include only licensing and activation.
 {:note}

-### An active/passive pair of VMware NSX Edge Services Gateways for HCX Management
+### An active/passive pair of VMware NSX Edge Services Gateways for HCX management
 {: #hcx_considerations-nsx}

 * CPU: 6 vCPU